gruebite/zzz/README.md

 zzz's focus is to be a simple and lightweight format.
 This library implements a static tree which has zero allocations.
 Here's an example reading a tree:

+**Note:** This implementation is being iterated on while I use this for another project.
+API stability isn't a guarantee quite yet, and will also be subject to changes as Zig changes.

 ```js
 // 1 is the max number of roots, 100 is the max number of nodes.
 var tree = zzz.ZTree(1, 100){};